 The tradition of sending a funeral wreath or floral arrangement is fading somewhat, although not altogether gone.
-Sometimes a trust is established to help surviving family members after the person passes.
+Sometimes a trust is established to help surviving family members after the person passes, or there may be a request to a favorite charity.

 This can be stated in the obituary, public death notice, or even over the telephone to family members, friends, and business associates.